MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 ## Scxadmin

-The **scxadmin** tool is used to control the state of the UNIX/Linux agent (start, stop, or restart) as well as control logging performed by the agent.
+The **scxadmin** tool is used to control the state of the UNIX/Linux agent (start, stop, or restart) and control logging performed by the agent.
 The usage of the tool can be displayed with the following command: `scxadmin -?`

 ```